I. My Birding Background & Services:

 On weekdays (and, sometimes, on weekends), I enjoy leading individuals and groups on ALL-DAY birding tours in California (e.g., birding tours in San Francisco, birding tours in Marin County, birding tours in Sonoma County, and birding tours in the East Bay).

-• interest in tailoring a birding tour to fit your needs; feel free to email me or chat by phone, as you please
+- interest in tailoring a birding tour to fit your needs; feel free to email me or chat by phone.

-• ability to help you find your target life list bird species.
+- ability to help you find your target life list bird species.
 Finding rare California bird species and West Coast endemic bird species are featured abilities of my California bird guiding experience since the 1980s.
-Many of my birding clients return again to CA and employ me because I know key spots where rare/West Coast bird species are likely to be present.
-(Please see below in section IV for more details about endemic and near-endemic species and subspecies I’d be glad to pursue with you on a tour.)

-• background in bird song ecology and interpreting bird sonograms, including teaching a college class centered on this theme (“Bird Song Ecology/Birding By Ear,” as well as teaching other college-level bird classes, among them “Introduction to Ornithology” and “Raptors of the Bay Area.”
+- my background that includes fundamental knowledge of bird song ecology and interpreting bird sonograms.
+The result: I periodically teach “Bird Song Ecology/Birding By Ear” classes, including college-level classes with this title, as well as “Introduction to Ornithology” and “Raptors of the Bay Area.”

 (Please note: Sorry, I do NOT offer a half-day birding tour format because travel times to and from birding sites often result in a full-day of my time as a freelance, independent, avian biologist/wildlife biologist.)